 The 2014 Omnibus Incentive Plan gives the Board the flexibility to set annual retainers based on a fixed number of shares of common stock, a fixed amount of cash, or a combination of shares of common stock and cash.
 In late 2014, based on peer company data provided by Cook & Co., the Nominating and Corporate Governance Committee recommended and the Board approved 2015 annual retainers in the amount of (i) \$160,000 payable in shares of common stock and \$136,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board) for the independent Chairman of the Board, and (ii) \$100,000 payable in shares of common stock and \$85,000 payable in cash (or in shares of common stock at the election of each director) for each other non-employee director.
 The chair of the Audit Committee received an annual fee of \$25,000, and other members of the Audit Committee received annual fees of \$10,000.
-The chair of the Nominating and Corporate Governance Committee received an annual fee of \$15,000, and other members of the Nominating and Corporate Governance Committee received annual fees of \$15,000.
-The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Committee received annual fees of \$15,000.
-The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair o
+The chair of the Nominating and Corporate Governance Committee received an annual fee of \$7,500.
+The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Compensation Committee received annual fees of \$10,000.
+Committee fees are paid in quarterly installments in cash.